zhufuyi/sponge_doc/en/learn-about-sponge.md

 - It supports batch generation of template code for any API interfaces.
 Simply define the API interface in the protobuf file and provide specific logic in the generated template files.
 - When adding new API interfaces, it automatically merges the added API interface code into the template code.
-- It seamlessly integrates with the generated RPC service connection code.
+- It seamlessly integrates with the generated grpc service connection code.
 - It supports load balancing, routing, authentication, and monitoring features.
 - Knowledge of Protocol Buffers (protobuf) is required.

-As shown in the diagram, the generated RPC gateway service code includes the `router` and `service template` submodules.
-The `service` template code mainly invokes RPC service API interfaces.
+As shown in the diagram, the generated grpc gateway service code includes the `router` and `service template` submodules.
+The `service` template code mainly invokes grpc service API interfaces.

 <!-- tabs:end -->